top of page

 Program Development Rooted In Progress

-HUG is developing an outdoor 4,800-square-foot empty lot on 23rd Street into a Wellness and Ecology Park surrounded by fruit and shade trees, providing a healthy outdoor ecology for the neighborhood.
-The innovative community park is the future site for our Black Farmer's Market, the weekly Black Sunday summer and fall season event, and HUG’s Queer/Trans Black Birth Worker Initiative just to name a few of the programs that will operate out of this vibrant outdoor site.
-We're committed to resisting climate change by any means necessary and the Wellness & Ecology Park is set to achieve that environmental justice goal by implementing water-conserving plant medicine and garden beds, renewable energy utilities, seating created from reclaimed materials, and composting restrooms for our program participants and visitors to enjoy.
+HUG has developed an outdoor 4,800-square-foot empty lot on 23rd Street into a Wellness and Ecology Park by planting new-growth fruit and shade trees, providing a healthy outdoor ecology for the neighborhood.
+The innovative community park is the summer vending site for our bi-weekly Black Community Market, the weekly Black Sunday summer event, and the site for HUG’s Queer/Trans Black Birth Worker Initiative herbal medicinal garden beds to name a few of the programs that operate out of this vibrant outdoor site.
+We're committed to resisting climate change by any means necessary.
+The Wellness & Ecology Park achieves our environmental justice objective by currently housing a sustainable rain garden and water-conserving plant medicine and garden beds.
+Our 2025 climate change resiliency goal is to add a renewable energy utility station, upcycled seating, the greenhouse, and a composting bathroom to the amazing and beneficial outdoor project.

 Black Birthworker Initiative (BBI)